phonegap-build/docs-en/configuring/plugins.md

 #### Usage Example

-Here is a config.xml that includes the Barcode Scanner plugins as an example:
+Here is a config.xml that includes the Barcode Scanner plugin from npm as an example:

     <?xml version="1.0" encoding="UTF-8" ?>
         <widget xmlns   = "http://www.w3.org/ns/widgets"